baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 3.4
 a
 ```
+###All Together

-A useful application combining the above examples can be seen in the [any3.cpp](https://github.com/baileyherms/rshell/blob/master/src/any3.cpp) file:
+A useful application combining the above examples can be seen in [any3.cpp](https://github.com/baileyherms/rshell/blob/master/src/any3.cpp):
 ```
 for(unsigned i = 0; i < v.size(); i++)
 {